Morsand

 Morsand is a village in Sitamarhi district, Bihar state, India.
 It is situated 18 km. to the southeast of the town of Sitamarhi on the banks of the river - Lakhandei, and is connected to the district headquarters via National Highway 77 Sitamarhi- Hajipur.
 The nearest railway stations are Sitamarhi (about 18 km) and Muzaffarpur (about 35 km), and the nearest airport is in Patna (about 110 km).
-Now a new railway station is established in the village itself with the name "Runni Saidpur", which will be providing rail connectivity from this village to the rest of India.
+A relatively new railway station is established in the village itself with the name "Runni Saidpur", which will be providing rail connectivity from this village to the rest of India.

 The average height of the village from sea level is 75 meters.
 There are a number of temples in the village, three of which are devoted to Lord Rama-janki and Hanuman.
 Most of the people here are religious.
-Being in Mithila region, people of Morsand treat Goddess Sita as their sister and Lord Rama as brother-in-law.
-People of this village believed to be migrated from Maner, a place near Patna.
+Being in the Mithila region, people of Morsand treat Goddess Sita as their sister and Lord Rama as brother-in-law.

+People of this village believed to be migrated from Maner.
 So they are also called "maneria".